ballerina-platform/module-ballerinax-zoom.meetings/examples/create-new-meeting/create-new-meeting.md

-# Zoom Meetings - Create a Meeting
+# Zoom Meetings - Create a meeting

 This example demonstrates how the **Zoom Meetings API** can be used to **create a Zoom meeting** programmatically.
 This is helpful for automating internal scheduling, setting up webinars, or integrating with external systems such as CRMs or helpdesks.